ABRG-Models/morphologica/README.md

 *so much easier* to work with than XML!
 The idea is that you will write out your parameteres by hand (or with a script) in a JSON file, then these are conveniently accessible in your program.
-Here's an example from the schankenberg example, schanakenberg.json:
+Here's an example from our Schnakenberg reaction-diffusion example, schanakenberg.json:
 ```json
 {
     "steps" : 125000,